VLSIDA/UCSC_ML_suite/README.md

 cd UCSC_ML_suite
 make DESIGN_CONFIG=./designs/nangate45/gcd/config.mk
 ```
+## Goal/Objectives

+GOAL: Port open source designs to asap7/sky130/nangate45 technologies using ORFS, as a benchmark suite for ML projects.

+Objective 1: Setup github CI/CD (to work with google cloud compute engine)

+Objective 2: Formulate testbenches to verify the functionality of designs post-flow completion.

+Objective 3: Expand suite by creating various versions of designs that fail at specific parts of the flow.

 ## Resources

 In order to change (or update) the UCSC_ML_suite repository, you'll need to submit a pull request.
 For more information on submitting a PR, see [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).